pytest-dev/pytest-order/docs/source/index.rst

 Introduction
 ============
-``pytest-order`` is a pytest plugin which allows you to customize the order in which run your tests are run.
+``pytest-order`` is a pytest plugin which allows you to customize the order in which your tests are run.
 It provides the marker ``order``, that has attributes that defines when your tests should run in relation to each other.
 These attributes can be absolute (i.e. first, or second-to-last) or relative (i.e. run this test before this other test).